- This bike tour takes you to Bangkok’s oldest districts

 Bangkok, Thailand's sprawling capital, originated on the banks of the Chao Phraya River.
 Until the 18th century, there was little life here.
 Some people lived in the marshlands around the river, but not many.
 Much of life took place on the water, and that is still very much in evidence.
 For example, the large vegetable and flower market you cycle to on this tour was originally a floating market, one of many for which Thailand is so famous.

-A fascinating bicycle journey through a Muslim community and onward to Old Customs House, which is beautifully located right on the riverside.
+This bike tour takes you to Bangkok's oldest districts, which, as you now know, are all by the river.
+That's why your bike tour starts there.
+Soon you'll see the Old Customs House, which is beautifully located right on the riverside.
 Here we take a moment to enjoy, what used to be, the first stop for travellers and merchants entering Bangkok from abroad.
 Next, we weave through the maze of small, vibrant and bustling streets in Bangkok’s Chinatown to witness the diverse cultures that make up this densely-populated part of the capital.

 Chinatown in Bangkok has one of the largest Chinese communities outside China in the world.
 The district has a character of its own and in no way resembles other neighbourhoods in Bangkok.
 This is quickly apparent when you get close to the aforementioned Pak Klong Talat, the city's largest vegetable and flower market.
 Since this market borders the river, we take the ferry here to the other side of the river.
 This is called Thonburi and it is where King Taksin laid the foundations for Bangkok in the 18th century.